grepruby/ERC20-Token-On-Hyperledger/README.md

 #### getAllowance

 This getter returns the value of `allowance` set by a token owner for a spender MSPID.
 It takes as Input the MSPID token owner as first argument and MSPID of spender as second argument.
 It defaults to `0` until it is set once.
-You can find the required logic [here](). // add permlink
+You can find the required logic [here](https://github.com/grepruby/ERC20-Token-On-Hyperledger/blob/f5207ea4b0457abd02ca8d92ee02673393d1af6f/chaincode/token_chaincode/node/tokens/ERC20.js#L17).

 ```sh
 peer chaincode query -C mychannel -n mycc -c '{"Args":["getAllowance", "Org1MSP", "Org2MSP"]}'